travelperk/jets-seatmap-react-lib-pub/SEATMAP-INTEGRATION.md

   externalPassengerManagement: false,       // see `onTooltipRequested` section
   tooltipOnHover: false,                    // see `onTooltipRequested` section

+  visibleSeatPriceLabels: false,             // should seat price labels be rendered
+  currencySign: '$',                        // сurrency sign that will be displayed in the seat price label.
+It will also be displayed in the price in the tooltip.
+Only 1 character is allowed, if the length of the passed value is longer it will be truncated

   scaleType: 'zoom',                        // type of scaling applied to adjust to the desired width of the rendered seat map: `zoom` | `scale`, FF supports `scale` only

   apiUrl: 'PROVIDED_API_URL',